alangibson/yesdns/README.md

 YesDNS
 ======

-YesDNS is a DNS server that does what it's told.
+YesDNS is an obsequious DNS server that tells you exactly want you want to hear.

 YesDNS responds to DNS queries with DNS messages provided to it by a REST interface.
-It returns only what you tell it to, and absolutely anything you tell it to, (mostly) without modificaiton.
+It returns only what you tell it to, and absolutely anything you tell it to, without modificaiton.

 YesDNS is intended for testing and quickly standing up ephemeral environments.

+YesDNS does not yet implement any sort of security.
+DO NOT expose YesDNS to the outside world.

 Usage
 -----